 Want to Practice K2tog?

-Our Brady the Snowman knit along is a fantastic little project for practicing k2tog, as well as several other increases and decreases.
+The best way to learn a new stitch is to use it in a project.
+Our Brady the Snowman knit along is a fantastic little project for learning and practicing k2tog, as well as several other increases and decreases.
 Check it out at https://knitalongclub.com/course/brady/.